Jumbo Bakery Style Meyer Lemon Crumb Muffins with Meyer Lemon Curd. All the Meyer lemony goodness in one, giant muffin. Six jumbo lemon muffins.

 These are big muffins.
 You can make them into regular size if you like, they will make between 12-15 muffins.
 Baking time will vary.
 I have not tested this recipe for regular sized muffins.

-For the dairy component you can also do half sour cream half milk, or 1 c sour cream, 1/3 cup milk.
-No less than 2/3 c sour cream.
-If you are making these and for some reason don’t have enough sour cream you can either sub plain, Greek yogurt or add milk to the sour cream until you have 1 1/3 cups.
-Don't use all milk, it wont have the same moist result.
+You can also do half sour cream half milk, or 1 c sour cream, ⅓ cup milk.
+No less than ⅔ c sour cream.
+If you are making these and for some reason don’t have enough sour cream you can either sub plain, Greek yogurt or add milk to the sour cream until you have 1 ⅓ cups.